Dr Tan Hiok Hee

 - Pigmentation is located deeper within the skin, thus treatment with creams is usually ineffective

-- Small dilated blood vessels near the surface of the skin, measuring between 0.5 to 1mm
+- Telangiectasia is a skin condition in which small dilated blood vessels near the surface of the skin cause threadlike red lines or patterns on the skin.
+These blood vessels measure between 0.5 to 1mm wide.

-- Most commonly found on the face (the cheeks nose and chin), as well as on the thighs and legs
+- Telangiectases are common in areas that are easily visible, such as the face (the cheeks nose and chin), as well as on the thighs and legs.

-- Might be due to genetic factors, but can also occur in association with conditions such as rosacea, excessive topical steroid use, following excessive sun or cold exposure, and after radiation and chemotherapy treatments for cancer
+- Their presence might be due to genetic factors, but they can also occur in association with conditions such as rosacea, excessive topical steroid use, following excessive sun or cold exposure, and after radiation and chemotherapy treatments for cancer.

-- Very superficial vessels can be treated with the long pulsed Nd-Yag laser; treatment is painless and does not require anaesthesia.
-One to two sessions may be needed
+- Very superficial vessels can be treated with the long pulsed Nd-Yag laser.
+The treatment is painless and does not require anaesthesia.
+One to two sessions may be needed for effective treatment.

-- Thicker vessels may require sclerotherapy – where a chemical is injected into the vessel to seal it
+- Thicker blood vessels may require sclerotherapy – where a chemical is injected into the blood vessel to seal it.

 Common Treatments for Pigmentation